Momentum and Price to Book investment strategy

 You can get a LOT higher returns

-But you can improve your returns substantially if you combine the PI with another ratio or indicator as the table below shows:
+But you can improve your returns substantially if you combine the Price Index with another ratio as the table below shows:

 Price Index 6 months (highest 6 month Price Index companies combined with)